 There is only one way out for the entire group of genes that crew the spaceship – sperm or eggs.
 They are therefore forced to work together with a goal to sustain their body long enough for sexual reproduction to take place.
 If genes could exit for example, by being sneezed out like viruses to find another host to replicate, that is actually what they would do.
 It is simply the nature of genes to have this form of ‘selfishness’ embedded within them.

 We hope you enjoyed this short interpretation of a key concept in evolutionary biology.
-If you’d like to debate or contest any point this article makes, Sean will be more than happy to indulge in discussion.
+If you’d like to debate or contest any point this article makes, Sean will be more than happy to engage in discussion.